Blo' Norton: Geography

 According to data from the 2021 census, Blo' Norton parish has a total population of 269 people which grew from 251 in the 2011 census.
 The village is close to the course of the River Little Ouse.
-Amenities within the village include a plant nursery andcoffee shop.
+Amenities within the village include a plant nursery and coffee shop.

 Church

 Blo' Norton's parish church is dedicated to Saint Andrew and dates from the 13th-century, although its medieval furnishings have largely been removed.
 The church was remodelled in the 16th and 19th centuries, and features royal arms from the reign of William and Mary.
 The church features a stained-glass window designed and installed by William Wailes in 1863, depicting the Resurrection and Ascension of Christ.
 The west tower has a ring of six bells.
 Thomas Osborn, who had bell-foundries at Downham Market in Norfolk and St Neots in Cambridgeshire, cast five of the bells including the tenor in 1794.
 John Warner & Sons of Cripplegate, London cast the treble bell in 1892.
 St Andrew's Church has been Grade II listed since 1958.